 Like the G Suite before it, Google Workspace packs everything you need for a productive and connected office.
 It includes Gmail, Meet, Drive, Calendar, Chat, Docs, Sheets, Slides, Keep, Sites, Forms, and Currents.
 You’ll also find App Scripts and Cloud Search on the list of included apps.
 Those of you worried about security will be able to tap into Admin, Endpoint, Vault, and Work Insights.

 Google Workspace also has new collaborative Chat features to make life easier.
 The idea is that it will be easier to create and develop documents inside of Chat, whether you’re part of an organization or not.

-Many people have found their work-life balances more than a little skewed thanks to the COVID-19 pandemic, but Workspace should help you work a little less.
+Many people found their work-life balances more than a little skewed thanks to the COVID-19 pandemic, but Workspace continues to help you work a little less.
 When you link a file in Docs, Sheets, or Slides, you’ll be able to preview the file in a convenient little window.
 It’s easier to communicate with other users, too, thanks to improved “@mentions.”

 The apps included with Google Workspace also come with extra goodies that set them apart from the free versions.
 For example, Gmail is ad-free, which goes a long way to keep you focused.
 Meet also packs some extra features and a higher participant limit, depending on your plan.
 You can bring in external participants with no problem, and you won’t even need to install a plugin.

 Once you set up a company calendar, you can manage meetings, vacations, and more in one central location to make life easier.
 The Workspace version of Google Drive also offers extra storage space and shared drives for your most complicated projects.
 You’ll find other features tucked away into each of Google’s Workspace apps, so it might be good to explore before you sign up for a plan.